liljencrantz/crush/docs/overview.md

 Crush comes with a variety of types:

 * lists of any type,
-* dicts of any pair of types type, (Some types can not be used as keys!)
+* dicts of a pair of types, (Some types can not be used as keys!)
 * strings,
 * regular expressions,
 * globs,